AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/common-logs.md

 ---
 title: Common Logs
-description: Take a look at common log entries from the dispatcher and learning what they mean and how to address them.
+description: Take a look at common log entries from the Dispatcher and learning what they mean and how to address them.
 version: Adobe Managed Service
 topic: Administration, Performance
 feature: Dispatcher